 Note: Actually take time to answer the questions in this section for yourself.
 Don’t just blow through them without thinking about it.

 Identify what moments, experiences, or factors in your life led you to shut your imagination away?
-Were you hurt when you revealed your imagination to someone?
+Were you hurt when you revealed yourself to someone?
 Were you scared of rejection?
 Were you so busy trying to get the “right” answer that you forgot how to explore the many possible answers?
-Does your imagination just suffer from atrophy and disuse?
+Does your imagination suffer from atrophy and disuse?

 Rediscovering your imagination is a matter of freeing it from whatever is keeping it locked away.
 What are you afraid will happen if you let it out?
 How can you overcome that fear?
 What can you do to nurture your imagination and practice using it to build it back to its robust childlike vividness?

 What can I do to nurture my imagination?